 It’s up to you to tour your listings and jot down the small things that your client may no longer notice.

 As you go room-by-room, inspect the following:

-Yes, it’s a bit odd to save this one for last in our list of home staging tips for 2021, because making a compelling first impression is critical to getting buyers to tour your listings.
+Yes, it’s a bit odd to save this one for last in our list of the best home staging tips, because making a compelling first impression is critical to getting buyers to tour your listings.

 Every buyers’ agent understands the importance of curb appeal.
 I clearly remember driving up to homes back in the day and the buyer asking me to drive on.
 The exterior did nothing to invite them into the home.